reschjonas/Entropia/TECHNICAL_OVERVIEW.md

 ---

-## 5. Terminal UI (`internal/ui`)
+## 5. Graphical UI (`internal/ui`)

-A single Go file implements a minimal TUI:
+The application uses a single-page web interface powered by `webview`.

+*   **Single Binary:** All HTML, CSS, and JS are embedded into the Go binary.
+*   **Structure:** A sidebar provides navigation between Connect, Chat, and Settings views.
+*   **State Management:** The Go backend pushes state updates (e.g., connection status, peer info) to the JavaScript frontend.
+*   **Functionality:**
+    *   Create or join rooms.
-* Displays system, security and chat messages.
+    *   Display system, security and chat messages.
-* Blocks user input until at least **one verified peer** is present.
-* Shows live peer count and E2E status.
+    *   Shows live peer count and E2E encryption status.
-* Surfaces identity fingerprints every 60 s for manual verification.
+    *   Displays identity fingerprints for manual out-of-band verification.

 ---

 ## 6. Lifecycle

 1. **Creator**
+   1. User clicks "Create Room" in the GUI.
-   1. Generates a room ID & starts a QUIC listener on a UDP port.
+   2. The app generates a room ID & starts a QUIC listener on a UDP port.
-   2. Advertises via discovery layer.
+   3. It advertises its presence via the discovery layer.
-   3. Waits for an incoming QUIC connection; sends its own announcement once a peer connects.
+   4. It waits for an incoming QUIC connection and sends its peer announcement.
 2. **Joiner**
+   1. User enters a Room ID and clicks "Join".
-   1. Resolves the creator's address via discovery (or manual CLI arg).
+   2. The app resolves the creator's address via discovery (or uses the manual address if provided).
-   2. Dials the peer's QUIC address; immediately sends its announcement over a new stream.
+   3. It dials the peer's QUIC address and sends its peer announcement.
-   3. Performs key exchange once creator's announcement is verified.
+   4. It performs a key exchange once the creator's announcement is verified.
 3. **Chatting** – Both sides encrypt/sign every message and verify/decrypt on receipt.
 4. **Rotation** – After 15 min, new Kyber ephemerals are generated and exchanged.